Fort Collins Divorce

 At Alexander & Ewert, we know that divorces aren't easy.
 We also know that staying in an unhappy marriage is not healthy for anyone.

-In Colorado, there are some rules that you must be aware of in order to finalize your divorce.
+In Fort Collins Colorado, there are some rules that you must be aware of in order to finalize your divorce.
+As your trusted Fort Collins divorce attorneys, Alexander & Ewert will be there to guide you every step of the way.
 First, you must establish whether Colorado has "jurisdiction" over your divorce.

 Jurisdiction refers to the State’s ability to make someone follow their orders.
 In order to get divorced in Colorado – without kids – you have to have lived in Colorado for 91 days.
 To get divorced in Colorado – with kids – jurisdiction gets complicated.
 The children have to have lived in Colorado for at least six months.